dbravender/mittmcts/README.md

 <img src="/the-turk.jpg">
 </p>

-## Goal
+## Features

-* Implement MCTS/ISMCTS as simple as possible so others can see how it works
+* An easy-to-understand simple implementation of MCTS/ISMCTS so others can see how it works
+* Aid board game designers by giving them information about their games that make the game match their criteria of a fun game e.g.:
+  * tree depth report - how many moves on average does a game take to complete - is my game too long or short?
+  * custom evaluation functions so other metrics can be tracked

-## HOWTO Add a game
+## How to add a game

 Implement a class with the following classmethods: